LLR-ILD/CalorimeterFluxes/oneD_histograms/README.md

 How to use
 ===========
+All the referred to variables are in the file ```energy_histos.py```.

-__Geometric selection of histograms:__ In the file ```energy_histos.py```, there is a dictionary called dictionary_of_system.
+__Geometric selection of histograms:__ There is a dictionary called dictionary_of_system.
 This dictionary has keys of the desired systems of the calorimeter.
 The value of each of the keys (systems) is a n-tuple with the following arguments:

 1. A list of the considered collections per system.
 2. A list of 4 sublists.
 The 4 sublists are the selections made on staves, modules, towers, and layers in order.
 For example, let's take the value of the list to be this [["\*"],["\*"],["0","1:2","3:5","6:8"],["0:9","10:19","20:29"]].
 This means that we have 4 selections on towers and 3 selections on layers producing a total of 3\*4=12 histogram selections.